diegopedrazas96/LaravelVueGestionStagaire/commit.md

-Like and unlike in vuejs on 2/1/2016
+post model and database set on 2/12/2016